superfly/docs/blueprints/going-to-production-with-hipaa-apps.html.md

 ### Deploy application

-Finally run `fly deploy --path fly.production.yml`to deploy your application.
+Finally run `fly deploy --path fly.production.yml` to deploy your application, then open your application in your browser to ensure that it's up and running.

+## Wrap-up

+Fly.io is a secure, productive platform for deploying HIPAA-compliant healthcare applications.
+The platform provides the necessary security controls and features to ensure that PHI is protected in accordance with HIPAA requirements while giving development teams the flexibility to ship often and scale quickly.